samarara/diwya-portfolio/src/pages/case-studies/ideating-conversational-interfaces.md

 # Learnings

-Overall, this was a brief summary on how the Double Diamond design process is helpful when solving for the problem statement at hand, and it was my first opportunity to design a product from end-to-end.
-I learned how important it was to involve stakeholders earlier on in the process with different[ ideation exercises](https://drive.google.com/open?id=1yz8lkDIJvcjT4OwGs_lV0fIeEQ4Fasu1mrUxQ-czGdk) in order to align on the product goals and their expectations.
+Overall, this was a brief summary on how the Double Diamond design process is helpful when solving for any given problem.
+This was my first opportunity to design a product from end-to-end and I learned how important it is to involve stakeholders earlier on in the process with different[ ideation exercises](https://drive.google.com/open?id=1yz8lkDIJvcjT4OwGs_lV0fIeEQ4Fasu1mrUxQ-czGdk) in order to align on the product goals and their expectations.

 I was also reminded that your first idea is not always your best idea, and going through various explorations  may be time-consuming, but it is also essential when trying to understand the intentionality behind our design solutions.